microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraConditionalAccessPolicy.md

 aaaaaaaa-1111-1111-1111-000000000000 16/08/2024 07:29:09             MFA policy                   enabled
 ```

-This command creates a new conditional access policy in Microsoft Entra ID that requires MFA to access Exchange Online.
+The `New-EntraConditionalAccessPolicy` command creates a new conditional access policy in Microsoft Entra ID that requires MFA to access Exchange Online.

 ### Example 2: Creates a new conditional access policy in Microsoft Entra ID that blocks access to Exchange Online from nontrusted regions